webpack/webpack.js.org/content/api/loaders.md

 ### Custom `loaderContext` Properties

-Custom properties can be added to the `loaderContext` by either specifying values on the `loader` proprty on your webpack [configuration](../configuration), or by creating a [custom plugin](./plugins) which hooks into the `normal-module-loader` event which gives you access to the `loaderContext` to modify or extend.
+Custom properties can be added to the `loaderContext` by either specifying values on the `loader` proprty on your webpack [configuration](../configuration), or by creating a [custom plugin](./plugins) that hooks into the `normal-module-loader` event which gives you access to the `loaderContext` to modify or extend.